Originally posted 2017-10-22 19:35:24.

 They did not grow up surrounded by supportive girls and other GNC children, learning how to be women.
 They grew up as tough, masculine men, determined to prove that even though they knew there was something unusual about then, the one thing they were not was homosexual.
 So they became fighter pilots, engineers, CEOs; professions as distant as possible from anything feminine.

 Worse, they learned how to be men, and all straight men see women as sexual targets.
 Growing up as a man means learning to identify women that might be persuaded to give you sex, and the techniques needed to make them do it.
-What was the ‘Cotton Ceiling’ scandal other than rape culture with a frock on?
-It was the blatant attempt to coerce a lesbian — who doesn’t have sex with people who have, or used to have, penises — into agreeing to sex by shaming her into thinking she is being transphobic for exercising her legitimate right of choice.
+The ‘Cotton Ceiling’ scandal was other than the blatant attempt to coerce a lesbian — who doesn’t have sex with people who have, or used to have, penises — into agreeing to sex by shaming her into thinking she is being transphobic for exercising her legitimate right of choice.

 Western AGPs are fond of saying how the difference between themselves and HSTS is ‘just one of age of transition’.
-The distinctly creepy Jack Molay, an autogynephilic transvestite in full denial, has posted screeds on this.
 And yes, age at which hormones are started is important.
 But while trumpeting this hardship, AGP mouthpieces are careful to avoid the concomitant fact — not only did they start hormones too late to prevent their bodies masculinising, they socialised as men in adolescence.
 They have no clue whatsoever about being a woman.

 cute; and they detest gays because all their lives they have been trying to hide their autogynephilia for fear that it was homosexuality.

-There will never be a return to the domestic matriarchy that works so well in Asia, in the West.
-Nor will there be the support network of beki culture that sustains GNC youth of all kinds.
-There will never be the loving, supportive family networks that give young bekis a start in life and allow them to face the slings and arrows of homophobia and discrimination, resolute in the knowledge that somebody really loves them for all their faults.
+There will never be a return to the domestic matriarchy that works so well in SE Asia, in the West.
+Nor will there be the beki culture that sustains GNC youth of all kinds.
+There will never be the supportive networks that give young bekis a start in life and allow them to face the slings and arrows of homophobia and discrimination, resolute in the knowledge that somebody really loves them, for all their faults.

 But in the West, as in Asia, a new phenomenon has risen — the internet and social media.
 Through this, young Western GNC people are coming together.
 This is why referral rates for transition are going through the roof.
 People can find out about who they are, what they are becoming and what to do about it.